jim11662418/wheelwriter-teletype/README.md

 NOTE: When using [STCmicro's STC-ISP](https://www.stcmicro.com/rjxz.html) application to download object code to the MCU, be sure to specify 12 MHz internal oscillatior frequency.

-If using Grigori Goronzy's [STCGAL](https://github.com/grigorig/stcgal) to download object code, include '-t 12000' on the command line when invoking the application.
+If using Grigori Goronzy's [STCGAL](https://github.com/grigorig/stcgal) to download object code, include '-t 12000' on the command line when invoking the application to trim the internal oscillator to 12MHz.